techtolentino/techtolentino.github.io/_posts/2016-08-02-welcome-to-the-squad.md

 I made a mental note of my observations, then dove back into the code.

-After another half-hour passed and nothing changed - the team is working, the new guy was busy at his computer.
+Another half-hour passed and nothing changed - the team is working, the new guy was busy at his computer.
 I wondered if I had missed something, for example, maybe they already did introductions, or a tour, or already put him onto something to work on.
 At that point, I decided to speak up.

 I began by asking questions.